 He has the ability to come up with a plan to deliver what is required, through an understanding of how hospitals work.

-Gloucestershire and Bath and North Eastern Somerset constituency
+West Berkshire, Oxfordshire, Gloucestershire and Bath and North East Somerset Constituency

 If you are interested in becoming a governor please see How to become a Governor.